 Lord, I am no longer a hungry caterpillar crawling on my belly.
 I am a butterfly who is learning what wings can do.

 I am, like Snow White, one who appeared to be dead, now raised to new life by the kiss of the Prince of Peace.
-I can do all things through Christ who strengthens me.

 I am learning about the power of love because you love me.